sammywachtel/ai_agent_process/claude/commands/ap_exec.md

 - Follow the Technical Assessment guidance
 - Modify ONLY files listed in "Files in Scope"
 - Do NOT expand scope beyond locked criteria
+- If you discover a change is impossible without touching an out-of-scope file, STOP and ask the orchestrator to update the scope before editing anything else

 **Add/update tests:**
 - Write tests for new functionality